koloyyee/omi/README.md

-# GENTEN 原點
+# OMI 原點

-Genten came from the japanese phrase 原点, to my understanding it means the point of origin.
+Omi means origin.

 ### Goal
 A point of origin for all my web projects.
 It will serve as the backend hub of all the API endpoints.